Monash-Connected-Autonomous-Vehicle/kitti_ros_publisher/README.md

 # KITTI Publisher

-Repo to allow for easy use of a basic KITTI point cloud publisher for LiDAR.
+Repo to allow fo easy use of a basic KITTI point cloud publisher for LiDAR.
 Other sensorpublishers to be added in future.

 ## Getting Started - PCL2 Publisher